 Many companies have annual leave banks that allow employees to save up their leave for a later date.
 This can be a great way for employees to take a longer leave without affecting their work.
 If your company does not have this system, you can encourage employees to take a shorter leave period instead.

-A leave management system can help automate the process of taking leave, calculating the number of leave each staff has left and ensuring that there is no abuse within your team.
+A can help automate the process of managing leave requests, calculating the number of leave each staff has left, and ensuring that there is no abuse within your team.
+A structured leave plan is essential for legal compliance and administrative efficiency.
 It can help ensure that other staff members have coverage for each position.
+Automated approval processes can streamline leave requests and reduce the workload on managers.
+Using dedicated absence management software can automate the leave management process.
+Annual leave management software can further streamline processes and improve overall workplace efficiency.

 6. Train Employees to Take Their Leave Wisely